Los-Altos-Festival-of-Lights/WizardofOz/power wiring.md

 The yellow extension cord feeds the control box.
 The power distribution within the box is still TBD, but
 - there is a 12v to 5v USB converter powering the Raspberry Pi
-- the pixel controller appears to operate directly from the 12v.
+- the pixel controller operates directly from the 12v.
 This implies 12v LED strings, TBD.
 - the DMX controller power is unknown
 - there is a small centrifugal fan drawing air through the enclosure.